Emre Dodanlı

-Personal life
+Early life

 Dodanlı was born in Eminönü in 2002 to Nalan and Berhan Dodanlı.
-In 2004 his family moved to Milton, Ontario.
+In 2004, his family moved to Milton, Ontario.

-Junior gymnastics career
+Gymnastics career

 Dodanlı made his debut for Turkey at the 2018 European Championships where he helped them finish 16th as a team.
 He next competed at the inaugural Junior World Championships; he finished 38th in the all-around and helped Turkey finish 16th as a team.

-Senior gymnastics career

 Dodanlı began competing in NCAA gymnastics for the Oklahoma Sooners in 2022.

-Dodanlı competed at the Turkish Championships in 2023 where he finished second behind Kerem Şener.
-Later in the year he competed at the 2023 World Championships where he helped the Turkish team finish tenth during qualifications.
+Dodanlı competed at the Turkish Championships in 2023, where he finished second behind Kerem Şener.
+Later in the year, he competed at the 2023 World Championships where he helped the Turkish team finish tenth during qualifications.
 Although they did not qualify for the team final, they qualified a full team to the upcoming Olympic Games for the first time in history.

 Dodanlı competed at the 2024 European Championships where he helped Turkey finish fourth.
 In June Dodanlı was selected to represent Turkey at the 2024 Olympic Games alongside Ferhat Arıcan, Adem Asil, İbrahim Çolak, and Ahmet Önder.

+Coaching career

+In August 2026, Dodanlı became an assistant coach for the Army Black Knights men's gymnastics team.